Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Results

 \subsection{Predictive performance of SpatBHM}

 We conducted a non-exhaustive model selection in order to find a good combination of spatial fields for the parameters (Appendix \ref{A:SpatialFields}).
 For each GRF, all local representations at the training locations have to be estimated, leading to a significant increase in the number of parameters.
 Thereby, the computational burden for the parameter estimation increases substantially with more GRFs, without necessarily improving the predictive skill.
 We decided for a compromise using a model with only a limited number of spatial parameters that shows high skill, while keeping the computations for the parameter estimation practicable.
 The \mbox{SpatBHM} version that was found best has two spatial regression coefficients: the intercept for the location parameter $\mu^{0}$ and the regression coefficient for $V_\mathrm{m}$ for the location parameter $\mu^{2}$.
 Please note that $\mu^{3}$ which controls a purely spatial covariate, is always assumed as spatially constant.
 There is limited evidence that a spatial field for the scale parameter improves the estimation of the threshold exceeedance probabilities.
 However, it also leads to a significant loss in QS, which is the reason why it was discarded.
+The fitted values of the model parameters are shown in Table~\ref{tab:SpatbhmParvalues}.

 Figure \ref{fig:SkillSpatConstLocal} shows the skill score values of SpatBHM against ConstMod for the 14 and 18 \unit{m~s^{-1}} threshold and the $0.75$, $0.95$, $0.99$ and $0.999$-quantiles obtained at all investigated locations.
 The BSS values of \mbox{SpatBHM} compared to \mbox{ConstMod} for the threshold exceedance probabilities are close to 0.
 However, the median and the larger part of the interquartile range are found above 0, pointing to a slight improvement in prediction quality compared to \mbox{ConstMod}.
 The median BSS is found around $2$ \unit{\%}.
 For the prediction quantiles, there is a clear improvement in skill, especially for the higher quantiles.
 The median skill score values range from 2--5 \unit{\%}, depending on the exact quantile.
 For the $0.95$ and $0.99$-quantiles, almost the whole interquartile range is positive and for the $0.999$-quantile, \mbox{SpatBHM} skill nearly achieves the same skill as \mbox{LocMod}.
 At least for the representation of the prediction quantiles, the relative skill of \mbox{SpatBHM} compared to \mbox{ConstMod} can be regarded as a proof of concept of the spatial hierarchical approach.